 The best way to accommodate your and your collaborators' different needs is by making different views, which are set ways of looking at the same underlying data.
 You can filter out records you don't need to see, group records together, and even view your records on a calendar or a kanban board.

-Personal views are a premium feature, available on the Pro plan, which allows a collaborator with edit-only or creator permissions to create views that only the person who created the view can edit, and that are hidden from other collaborators' view bars by default.
+Personal views are a premium feature, available on the Pro plan, which allows a collaborator with editor or creator permissions to create views that only the person who created the view can edit, and that are hidden from other collaborators' view bars by default.
 This is extremely useful when:

 - You're working with many different collaborators, all of whom are using the base in different ways

 - Your collaborators have created lots and lots of views, and navigating the view bar is getting unwieldy

 - You don't want any of your collaborators messing with your carefully crafted views

 If you're working on a team that uses Slack, we highly recommend that you try out our Airtable-Slack integration.
 You can set up the integration so that your team will receive updates in a specified Slack channel whenever changes are made to an Airtable base, whenever changes are made to specific records in an Airtable base, or whenever changes are made in specific views in an Airtable base.

 To learn more about it (and watch a video demonstrating how to set up the integration), read this article.